Auburn fires coach Bryan Harsin, who won 9 of 21 games | Times Leader

 Click here to subscribe today or Login.

-AUBURN, Ala.
-(AP) — Auburn fired coach Bryan Harsin on Monday after less than two seasons, ending a in which the proud program struggled to compete in the Southeastern Conference.
+AUBURN, Ala. — Auburn fired coach Bryan Harsin on Monday after less than two seasons, ending a rocky tenure in which the proud program struggled to compete in the Southeastern Conference.

 Harsin went 9-12 overall and 3-5 this year.
-Auburn has lost four straight games while struggling against Power Five opponents, including a on Oct.
+Auburn has lost four straight games while struggling against Power Five opponents, including a 41-27 loss to Arkansas on Oct.
 29 that proved the final straw.
 Auburn will owe Harsin 70% of his remaining contract — more than $15 million — and half of that must be paid within 30 days.

 “President (Chris) Roberts made the decision after a thorough review and evaluation of all aspects of the football program,” the school said in a brief statement announcing the move.